On this page

 The Enrich Command

 Enrich replaces the old workflow of running separate expand, seo, crosslink, and refine commands.
-It combines all four into a single pass with one Claude call per page.
+It combines all four into a single pass with one AI call per page.

 python -m wire.chief enrich products